spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ### Set permissions to isolate app submission by team

-Let's say you want each of your team to have their own config-templates and to be able to only submit spark application for their config-template.
+Let's say you want each of your teams to have their own config-templates and to be able to only submit Spark applications using their config-templates.

 For each team, you can:

-1. Create config-template using a specific pattern for the id For example : `team-A-config-template-1`, `team-A-config-template-2`, `team-B-config-template-1`
+1. Create config-templates using a specific pattern for the id For example : `team-A-config-template-1`, `team-A-config-template-2`, `team-B-config-template-1`

 2. Attach a managed policy like `Account Viewer` to your users.

-3. Create and attach one of the following policy by team:
+3. Create and attach one of the following policies by team:

 ```json
 {